 A visual system project to present a fictitious season of exhibitions by Ryoji Ikeda- a Japanese electronic composer and visual artist.

-Each poster has a unique imagery that is created by folding protopaper.
+Each poster has a unique imagery that is created by folding protopaper, and by projecting light on it.
 The imagery aims to represent each of the title pieces that are in this fictitious season.
 The A1 posters are then adapted for a landscape screen display.

 University project with the V&A design team and led by Jo Glover, senior designer at V&A.